 - To play games – Get turn-by-turn directions – Access news, books, weather, and more.

-To download and use an app you'll need a smartphone or tablet with internet access.
+To download and use an app, you’ll need a smartphone or tablet with internet access.
 Not all apps work on all mobile devices.
 Once you buy a device, you’re committed to using the operating system and the type of apps that go with it.
-The Android, Apple, mobile operating systems have app stores online where you can look for, download, and install apps.
+Android, Apple, mobile operating systems have app stores online where you can look for, download, and install apps.
 You have to use an app store that works with your device’s operating system.
-Usually, you set up an account, you'll have to provide a credit card number if you’re going to download an app that isn’t free.
+Usually, you set up an account.
+You’ll have to provide a credit card number if you’re going to download an app that isn’t free.

 You can access the internet using a data plan tied to your phone service, or through a Wi-Fi hotspot, at home, the library, hotel, many restaurants, and cafes.

 Wi-Fi connections usually are faster, but you have to be in the range of a hotspot to use one.
 Most public Wi-Fi hotspots like those in coffee shops, airports, and hotels – don’t encrypt the information you send over the internet and are not secure.

 With a home wireless network, you’ll need to pay for internet access and a wireless router, and you’ll want to take steps to secure the system.

 Some apps distributed for free through app stores, their developers make money in a few ways:

 - Some sell advertising space within the app.